aridjayarecipes/cutesrecipes.web.app/content/post/1799-how-to-make-homemade-salmon-sarciado.md

 - "2 tbsp sugar"
 recipeinstructions:
 - "Add a splash of veg oil to a large nonstick pan on medium-high heat.
 Season the salmon fillets with salt and pepper and sear them in the pan, skin-side first, for 5 to 6 minutes per side until cooked.
 Remove the fish to a paper-towel lined plate."
 - "Wipe the oil and any residue from the pan, and add a fresh splash of veg oil.
-Lay the tomatoes in, flesh-side down, and don&#39;t touch them for 5 minutes.
+Lay the tomatoes in, flesh-side down, and don't touch them for 5 minutes.
 Let them scorch and bubble and release their juice."
 - "Stir the tomato paste, shallot, garlic, and pepper flakes into the pan.
 Let fry for 2 minutes.
 Add the green pepper and fry another 2 minutes."
 - "Add the vinegar, sugar, and a 1/2 cup water to the sauce.
 Stir, then let simmer 2 or 3 minutes to reduce.
 Add salt and pepper to taste.
-Serve the sauce underneath or beside the salmon, so you don&#39;t ruin the beautiful crispy skin."
+Serve the sauce underneath or beside the salmon, so you don't ruin the beautiful crispy skin."
 categories:
 - Recipe
 tags: